WeiWeic6222848/adobe-1/readme.md

 pip3 install -r requirements.txt
 ```

-in the Config.py, change the Adobe-ID to your own.
+in the Config.py, change the Adobe-EmbedAPI-ID to your own.
 ```
 Config = {
 ->  "AdobeClientID": "401ce579a51d4f8382bb714dd0483ef4",